another-rust-load-balancer/another-rust-load-balancer/docs/health_checks.md

 slow_threshold = 150
 timeout = 300
 ```
+### Interval
 A time interval for the health checks is set globally for all backend pools.
 The number represents seconds.
 The default value is 10 seconds.
+Setting the value to 0 deactives health checks entirely.
+This is optional.

 ```
 [health_interval]